gaurav1780/comp1010practicalClassMaterial/week 10 - custom-built arraylist/practicalCustomBuiltArrayLists.md

 The weekly submission task can be found under the package `practicePackage.customBuiltLists.customArrayList.attempts`.
 Complete and submit the file `CustomArrayList.java` on iLearn under Week 10 submission by Sunday 16th May 9:00:00pm.
 Late submissions will not be marked.

-There are 17 methods, each worth 6 marks.
+There are 17 functions, each worth 6 marks.
 Marks will be capped to 100 if you pass all of them.
 Passing mark is set to 42.
-So, you need to complete at least 7 methods to pass the weekly hurdle.
+So, you need to complete at least 7 functions to pass the weekly hurdle.

 As usual, timeouts, use of functions from outside the class, StackOverflowError, incorrect filename during submission will disqualify your submission.